aatmaj28/Air-Canvas/README.md

 # Air-Canvas
-Air Canvas is a project that enables you to draw or write freely in thin air, with your creations appearing on the screen.
-It offers convenient functionalities like clearing the screen and using multiple ink colors, enhancing your ability to create stunning visual designs and written content.
-Unleash your creativity with Air Canvas!
+My project, Air Canvas, allows you to draw or write freely in thin air, and your creations will appear on the screen.
+It offers functionalities such as clearing the screen and using multiple ink colors for a versatile drawing and writing experience.
+Explore the innovative world of Air Canvas and unleash your creativity like never before.